 ► Workshop on the further development of management procedures for defining the threshold of ‘unacceptable interactions’ - Part I Developing a shared understanding on the use of thresholds / environmental limits.

-► The CMS COP Resolution 11.15 (2011) adopted the Guidelines to Prevent Risk of Poisoning to Migratory Birds includes:
+► The CMS COP Resolution 11.15 (Rev.COP12)adopted the Guidelines to Prevent Risk of Poisoning to Migratory Birds that include:

 9) Encourages Parties and invites non-Party Range States to nominate fisheries and environment experts to the Jastarnia Group and enable them to participate regularly in this working group, which is to be composed of representatives from the environment and fisheries sectors of the countries surrounding the Baltic Sea.